Lime green cashmere jumper

 Me from 2010

-Marjolein and I did another photoshoot in a picturesque part of Rotterdam, called Delftshaven.
+Marjolein and I did another photoshoot in a picturesque part of Rotterdam, called Delfshaven.
 It is now a canal with old historic houses on both sides and it used to be a little village.
 Although, at some stage, they did earn the right to call themselves a city.
 The weather was beautiful and we had a lovely day.

 You will be surprised when you see the outfit we photographed (next week), but here is a preview of the area (below).

-Delftshaven (Rotterdam)
+Delfshaven (Rotterdam)

 I saw my dear friend Lia who graciously took outfit photos too.
 As a blogger you can never have enough photos in stock.
 It was another gorgeous day; we even had trouble finding a spot which wasn’t flooded with sunlight (bad for outfit photos).
 She refrained from having her photo taken for the blog.
 Too much bother, she thinks haha.
 Love her to death.